BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 - We are submitting one NFT Token for auction to the contract.
 </li>

-> Because a NFT should be unique, we send [1] NFT.
+> Because an NFT should be unique, we send [1] NFT.
 Rather than sending the 'UInt 1' directly, we can store the information in a variable.

 ```javascript
 const amt = 1;